EXPLAIN

 | [Execution Metrics]: Nothing was executed

-The query finishes in under 10ms and every operator below MaybeCache
+The query completes in under 10 ms, with each operator beneath MaybeCache

 .
 The MaybeCache

-operator found a cache entry for this physical plan using the same state of the lineitem
+operator identified a cache entry for this physical plan, based on the unchanged state of the lineitem

-table and returned the result.
-All operators required to produce the input to MaybeCache
+table, and returned the cached result.
+As a result, all operators required to generate input for MaybeCache